mikecaines/batten-js/README.md

 # batten-js
-Javascript architectural toolkit to support the server-side of a MVC micro-framework
+Javascript architectural toolkit to support the client-side of a MVC micro-framework

 ## More Information
 See [batten-php](https://github.com/solarfield/batten-php)